Yustinia/POCOF4-Script/README.md

 python3 main.py
 ```

-2. Choose *Download* first to prepare the fixes

-3. Start with porting by entering "1"
+2. Start with porting by entering "1"

-4. Wait until it finishes
+3. Wait until it finishes

 ## Disclaimer